AldaJiji/Bird_Classification_Project/README.md

     - activation='relu'

 ## Model Summary
--The classification model performed very well, achieving an overall accuracy of 92% across 15 bird species.
+- The classification model performed very well, achieving an overall accuracy of 92% across 15 bird species.
--The lowest accuracy of 0.67 in Trumpter Swan, and 0.71 in Crow.
+- The lowest accuracy of 0.67 in Trumpter Swan, and 0.71 in Crow.
 Except them, all precision and recall of other species exceed 0.80.
--The macro and weighted averages for precision, recall, and F1-score are all close to 0.92-0.94, confirming the model's effectiveness across the different classes.
+- The macro and weighted averages for precision, recall, and F1-score are all close to 0.92-0.94, confirming the model's effectiveness across the different classes.

 ## Evaluation
 Model achieved around 95% accuracy on the test dataset after 19 epochs, with precision and recall all greater than 80%.
 However, with the training data, it only achieved 80% accuracy rate.
 This is because validation and test images were hand-picked to be the best image.
 This suggest that the model may peform worse to predict on an unseen image.